respawn999/windows-debloat/README.md

 # windows-debloat
-Tool for lowering latency and eliminating bloatware on fresh windows installs
+GUI based tool for lowering latency and eliminating bloatware on fresh windows installs.
+Inspired by Chris Titus' software.